nikolaychernev/ApolloBot/README.md

 7. Removing specific people from the queue who you for example don't want to unfollow even if they don't follow you back.
 8. Saving and loading queues in order to be processed later.
 9. Basic and advanced settings allowing you to configure the timeouts, timeout randomization and even the queue hashes and application id in case Instagram™ change their APIs.
+10. Automatic retry in case the Instagram™ rate limit is triggered.

 There are 2 modes for processing the users queue toggled by clicking the dots on the left side of the main button: